An assortment of ultra-processed foods.

 Reduce access to UPFs on school grounds.
 This study found that UPFs now comprise two-thirds of calories in children’s and teens’ diets in the U.S. Schools in the UK had similar numbers.
 This tracks with global trends.
 Schools can help young people develop healthy habits early on by offering fresh, healthy meals and eliminating UPFs from cafeterias, vending machines, and school property.
 Strong nutritional standards in school meal programs can also drive changes in the consumer markets and reshape the food system.

-- This guide breaks down ways to get more healthy options in school vending machines.
+- Action for Healthy Kids has a guide that breaks down ways to get more healthy options in school vending machines.

 - The Real Food Challenge trains and supports students to lead campus initiatives and has a calculator to help assess foods on offer.